[Updated January 15, 2022]

 Roanoke has a lot of the small Blue Ridge mountain town charm that’s customary to the region, with a historic town center, wilderness just minutes away, and spectacular scenery all around.

-At the same time, it’s also got some true metropolitan vibes, including racial diversity, ethnic restaurants, numerous museums, and lots of pavement for pedestrians.
+At the same time, it’s also got some true metropolitan vibes, including racial diversity, international restaurants, numerous museums, and lots of pavement for pedestrians.

 This duality makes Roanoke a truly unique experience for those traversing the Blue Ridge Parkway, with only NC’s largest BRP stop, Asheville, providing much of a comparison.